jundalisay/spblist/content/en/material/principles/part-1/chapter-05.md

 The Quantum of aether (qoa) is the monad.
 It is the smallest unit of an aethereal substance which takes the form of the universe.

+{{< i s="/graphics/physics/monad.jpg" a="Monad" >}}

 According to Pythagoras and Kepler, motion is sourced from an invisible, immaterial "monad".

 We combine this with Asian philosophy to say that monads vibrate in 3 ways according to the 3 influences or gunas:

 Influence | Position
 --- | ---